embedded-insurance/diachronic/README.md

 ### How it works
 Diachronic workflows accumulate data in a simple in-memory variable, called "context".
 They track the current logical step, or "state", that the workflow is in, as well as all running timers.

 When a new workflow is deployed, old workflows are told to continue on the new version.
-The new workflow starts and runs a user-supplied migration function that can ma the old workflow data to the new version if needed.
+The new workflow starts and runs a user-supplied migration function that can map the old workflow's data to the new version if needed.
 The new workflow then resumes the application logic.

 ### Example